Sick Leave General Information

 All regular full-time employees shall accumulate sick leave at the rate of eight hours per calendar month of service.
 All regular part-time employees working one-half time or more shall accumulate sick leave in an equivalent ratio to their percentage of time employed.
 Sick leave for all employees shall be cumulative with no maximum.
 Sick leave may be granted at the discretion of the University and upon approval by the supervisor for any of the following reasons:

-If sick leave is claimed for a continuous period in excess of one week, a physician's statement may be required so that the employee may continue to claim sick leave benefits.
+If sick leave is claimed for a continuous period in excess of one week, a physician's statement is required so that the employee may continue to claim sick leave benefits.
 Also, at the discretion of the supervisor, an employee may be required to submit medical verification from his/her physician to verify an illness or disability which prevents the employee from performing his/her job duties for less than one week.

 These provisions will not apply to leaves of absence for reasons other than stated above, or for periods during which employees would not be required to perform services under the terms of their employment.